 Focuses on the emergence of cities in human society, the cross-cultural study of contemporary urbanization and urban life, social and cultural problems common to cities in Third World societies and the United States, the role of the city as a cultural symbol, and the city's role in shaping contemporary national societies.
 PREQ: Anthropology 123 or Sociology 101.
 See Sociology 236; students can earn credit for either Sociology 236 or Anthropology 236, but not both.
-Requirements met: Social Sciences Breadth/Discover.
-(Fall 2016, alternate years)
+Requirements met: Social Sciences Breadth/Discover, Global Diversity, and Systems of Power, Privilege, and Inequality.
+(Fall, alternate years)